Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 ### Objects syntax
 - Notice how the **key** has a colon next to it `:` which is then followed by the **value**: `firstName: "Sam"`.
 You cannot use an `=` sign here.
 The equal sign is only used when assigning the variable (`let config = {`) but not for the key/value pairs
+- If you'd like, you can make things easier and **always** add a comma after every key/value pair (even the last one)
+-